austin-bev/LiveWhisper/README.md

 This implementation is forked from [Nikorasu/LiveWhisper](https://github.com/Nikorasu/LiveWhisper), and the code for recording audio remains largely the same.

 Also this will not work on Python 3.11.
-I have tested it working on 3.9 and 3.10 should work, but Whisper is not compatible with 3.11.
+I have tested it working on 3.9 (3.10 should work), but Whisper is not compatible with 3.11.

 ---